 How to save money on your divorce with timing tips

-It may be a cliché to say timing is everything, but in divorce it’s crucial to making it through amicably with your heart and bank balance intact.
-In this blog we’ll show you how to reduce the cost of divorce and length of time it takes.
+It may be a cliché to say timing is everything, but in divorce, it’s crucial to make it through amicably with your heart and bank balance intact.
+In this blog, we’ll show you how to reduce the cost of divorce and the length of time it takes.

 Start on the same page

 If you’ve just been told your partner wants a divorce you may be shocked, angry or in denial.
 You’ll need some time to come to terms with what’s happening.
-If, on the other hand you have asked for the divorce, chances are you’ll have been thinking about it for some time and be ready to explore options for future by the time you tell your partner.
-If you have asked for the divorce it’s really important to give your partner time to adjust to the news.
+If, on the other hand, you have asked for a divorce, chances are you’ll have been thinking about it for some time and be ready to explore options for the future by the time you tell your partner.
+If you have asked for a divorce it’s really important to give your partner time to adjust to the news.
 Don’t expect them to be ready to talk about settlements or future arrangements at this stage.
 Rushing them will lead to friction, entrenchment and the probability of them using a lawyer to communicate (ouch expensive!).
-Time invested at this stage will make negotiating a settlement easier and faster in the long-run.
+Time invested at this stage will make negotiating a settlement easier and faster in the long run.

 Get help if you can’t move on